prifina/prifina-app-starter/README.md

 This README is a work-in-progress.
 Please check the issues to see if something has not already been flagged for review.

+# Prerequisites

+This repo assumes that you are familiar with:
+- JavaScript
+- React
+- Storybook
+- Yarn

 # Quickstart

 See [`QUICKSTART.md`](./QUICKSTART.md).